anykeyguru/react-shop-demo/README.md

 # React Shop app

-This project was bootstrapped with [React Shop](https://anykeyguru.github.io/react-shop-demo).
+This project You can see at link [React Shop](https://anykeyguru.github.io/react-shop-demo).